jackdcasey/nginx-file-share/README.md

 ## Networking (optional)

-If running this behind NAT, you will need to forward port 4433 to the IP address of the server
+If running this behind NAT, you will need to forward port `4433` to the IP address of the server

 # Downloading

 ## Browser

-To see the files available, open https://<servername>:4433/
+To see the files available, open `https://servername:4433/` or `https://ip-address:4433/`

 If using self-signed certs, you may see a trust error